 - Refund of Entry Fees

 Entry fees will not be refunded except in cases where entries are cancelled before the entry deadline.
 All cancellations must be received in writing before the entry deadline is closed.
 In cases of extreme extraordinary circumstances, Farmfair International Show Management will review and make a decision regarding refunds.

 - Errors and Omissions

 Farmfair International will not be held responsible for any errors contained in the original entry form.
 Reasonable efforts will be made by entry office staff to contact exhibitors prior to the applicable entry closing date should any errors or omissions be identified.

 - Refusal of Entries

 Farmfair International reserves the right to refuse any entry for any reason and to return the applicable entry fee without being liable for compensation.
-Entry packages and entry fee(s) received after the closing date will be returned subject to Refund of Entry Fees rules.
+Entry packages and entry fee(s) received after the closing date will be returned subject to Rule # 15.

 - Sale Liability

 Farmfair International is not involved in the sale of the animal and acts only as a facilitator in livestock sales, with no responsibility to purchaser or consignor.

 - Show Regulations